cs231n/cs231n.github.io/convolutional-networks.md

 #### Data Augmentation

 - Flip the training images over x-axis
-- Jitter the colors slightly
+- Sample random crops / scales in the original image
-- Translate the images around by few pixels when passing them as input
+- Jitter the colors

 #### Dropout